home-anthill/docs/hetzner-install.md

 1. Define personal config in a private repository

-Create a new private repository to store your secrets and private configurations, for instance `home-anthill-server-config`
+Create a new private repository to store your secrets and private configurations, for instance `private-config`

-2. Create a custom values file in `home-anthill-server-config/custom-values.yaml` with a specific configuration like:
+2. Create a custom values file in `private-config/custom-values.yaml` with a specific configuration like:

 ```yaml
 domains: